 Cognitive Behavioral Therapy (CBT)

 Cognitive-behavioral therapy takes a more cerebral approach to treatment.
-Patients learn to recognize thought patterns and behavior around substance abuse.
+Patients learn to recognize thought patterns and behavior around substance use.
 The therapeutic focus may be placed on recognizing triggers, identifying emotions, and practicing coping skills.

 Therapists who use this program also help patients construct avoidance strategies, such as “When I’m in a restaurant that serves alcohol, I will take someone who supports my sobriety.”
 This empowers patients to take an active role in their treatment.